socketio/socket.io/Readme.md

 ## Protocol version

-This is the revision **4** of the Socket.IO protocol, included in `socket.io@1.0.3...latest`.
+This is the revision **5** of the Socket.IO protocol, included in `socket.io@3.0.0...latest`.

+The 4th revision (included in `socket.io@1.0.3...2.x.x`) can be found here: https://github.com/socketio/socket.io-protocol/tree/v4

 The 3rd revision (included in `socket.io@1.0.0...1.0.2`) can be found here: https://github.com/socketio/socket.io-protocol/tree/v3

 Both the 1st and the 2nd revisions were part of the work towards Socket.IO 1.0 but were never included in a Socket.IO release.

-It is built on top of the [3rd](https://github.com/socketio/engine.io-protocol/tree/v3) revision of the Engine.IO protocol.
+It is built on top of the [4th](https://github.com/socketio/engine.io-protocol) revision of the Engine.IO protocol.

 While the Engine.IO protocol describes the low-level plumbing with WebSocket and HTTP long-polling, the Socket.IO protocol adds another layer above in order to provide the following features: